dbsites/dancingbaby/README-AWS.md

 1. #### Create a new application

-    - We're going to deploy the MegaMarkets app, so name your application appropriately
+    - We're going to deploy the megamarkets app, so name your application appropriately

 1. #### Create a production environment

     - Note that you'll have to set an environment name.
-The default value is something like `Megamarkets-env`.
-You'll want to change that to something the easily identifies this as the production environment for the Megamarkets application.
+The default value is something like `megamarkets-env`.
+You'll want to change that to something the easily identifies this as the production environment for the megamarkets application.

     - We're going to deploy a containerized application, so select Docker as your preconfigured platform.